-No matter how long you’ve lived with depression, all you want is relief.
+No matter how long you’ve lived with depression, all you want is a relief.
 You want to stop feeling depressed and start feeling ‘like your old self again.’
 Or maybe you don’t remember a life without depression.
 Now you’re ready to discover it.
 What therapy is best for depression?
 Moreover, which depression therapy is right for you?
 Read on to learn about types of depression treatment.

 Types of Depression Therapy

-The most common form of therapy for depression is cognitive behavioral therapy (CBT).
+The most common form of therapy for depression is cognitive-behavioral therapy (CBT).
 This process focuses on changing negative thought patterns and behaviors that contribute to depression.
 Your therapist may ask you to journal during depressive episodes to keep track of your thoughts at the time.
 Then you can look back on it to identify self-deprecating thoughts.

 There are other types of depression treatment, ranging from depression medication (prescribed by a licensed psychiatrist), aversion therapy, dialectic behavior therapy (a form of CBT), interpersonal therapy, and much more.
 Additionally, you have the option of individual therapy, family therapy, couples therapy, or any combination of those setups.
 Depression therapy is far from a cookie-cutter process – the possibilities are almost endless.